Azure-Samples/function-csharp-ai-textsummarize/README.md

 | AI_URL | *Paste from step 4* |
 | AI_SECRET | *Paste from step 4* |
 6) [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) or storage explorer features of [Azure Portal](https://portal.azure.com)
-7) Add this local.settings.json file to the text_summarize folder to simplify local development.
+7) Add this `local.settings.json` file to the `./text_summarization` folder to simplify local development.
 Optionally fill in the AI_URL and AI_SECRET values per step 4.
 This file will be gitignored to protect secrets from committing to your repo.
 ```json
 {
     "IsEncrypted": false,